-If you have a specific learning disability, you need to provide the report from the psychologist who did the assessment (from high school age or higher), or a letter from your Medical treating professional verifying the diagnosis and the current impacts of the condition on your studies.
+If you have a specific learning disability, you need to provide the report from the psychologist who did the assessment, or a letter from your Medical treating professional verifying the diagnosis and the current impacts of the condition on your studies.

 Disability advisors will discuss the impact that your disability or health condition is having on your studies.
 We'll be able to talk you through the types of reasonable adjustments that may assist you in your studies and develop an access plan with you to provide to relevant teaching staff.

 Reasonable adjustments are measures or actions to assist a student with a disability or health condition to participate in learning, teaching and assessment on an equivalent basis to other students that are determined as reasonable.

 An adjustment is not reasonable if it would: